AnamariaJoo/Manual_testing_portofolio/Final Project/README.md

 - Verify that a termination reason can added/deleted or edited
 - Ensure that an asterisk is displayed next to the mandatory fields
 - Verify that user can Copy and Paste text into the textboxes
-- Verify that the radio buttons and drop-down lists are working correctly
+- Verify that the checkboxes, radio buttons and drop-down lists are working correctly
 - Verify that the dates are in the correct format and ensure that an expiration date earlier than an issue date cannot be selected

 ### 1.4 Test Design